 You’ll be working on exposed wiring, so turning off and isolating the power supply is absolutely imperative.
 When wiring your ceiling rose, check there aren’t any home appliances in use, and make sure nobody will be switching the power back on without you knowing.

 Once these checks are complete, turn off all the switches on your consumer unit or fuse box.
 This is where electrical power feeds supply to subsidiary circuits.

 Then use a voltage detector to double-check that the electricity is isolated.
 The devices will usually illuminate (e.g. flash red and/or beep) if the circuit is still live.

-3. Remove the existing bulb and ceiling rose light fitting
+3. Remove the existing light bulb and ceiling rose light fitting

 The following steps will tell you how you can successfully begin to wire your ceiling rose.

 4. Set your domestic test meter correctly

 You’ll need a domestic test meter to establish which of the exposed wires is the switched live wire – the wire that ensures your light turns both on and off via a switch.

 Before testing your wires, you need to make sure your domestic test meter is set to ohms and the bleep test mode.
 When successfully finding the switched live wire with the red and black crocodile clips (or probes) attached, the test meter will bleep.

 You then need to find the switched live wire.
 Ceiling rose wiring involves three sets of red (or brown) and black (or blue) wires, housed inside three cables, that’ll be exposed from your ceiling.